 - Aviva, the UK's largest insurance company, provide an Insurance Claims Apprenticeship Programme aimed at well qualified school and college leavers.
 Opportunities may or may not be in Scotland.
 Applicants need a minimum of 5 subjects at National 5, including English and Maths.
 Entry is very competitive.
 See the AVIVA Apprenticeship Programme website for more information.

-- Many entrants may have a Higher National Certificate (HNC), Higher National Diploma (HND) or, increasingly, a degree.
+- Some entrants may have an HNC, HND or a degree.
 Employers accept a wide range of subjects: accounting, business management, economics, finance, mathematics and statistics are particularly relevant.

 - Larger insurance companies with graduate training programmes may prefer graduates with a degree in a maths or business-related subject.